 The blame game is the corrosive outcome of what happens when the dynamics of parent-child and chore wars exhaust both spouses, leaving them simmering in perpetual resentment.

-In contrast, the ADHD spouse is quietly bewildered by his partners’ apparently abrupt changes in behaviour.
-Unlike the woman he knew when they first met, she constantly nags him, berates him, and patronises him over things that never seemed to bother him when they began dating.
+In contrast, the ADHD spouse is quietly bewildered by his partners’ apparently abrupt changes in behavior.
+Unlike the woman he knew when they first met, she constantly nags him, berates him, and patronizes him over things that never seemed to bother him when they began dating.
 Also, she never seems to appreciate how hard he works to support their family.

 She blames him for her unhappiness.
 He blames her for being so angry and controlling.
 So long as either person is partaking in the blame game, nobody will get anywhere, because the core issue is not being investigated and dealt with.